AModoMio

 Wages in the form of cheese and the taste of the volcano

-One of the favourite dishes of the local scarpari was a spicy pasta dish with an abundance of cheese.
+One of the favorite dishes of the local scarpari was a spicy pasta dish with an abundance of cheese.
 Among the ordinary people, it was only the cobblers in the Spanish quarters who did not have to save when it came to cheese – they were often paid with pecorino or parmesan instead of money.
 Further essential ingredients for pasta: a ragù from the day before or sweet Piennolo tomatoes from the slopes of Vesuvius.
-Legend has it that these tomatoes draw their colour and intense flavour from the magma (molten rock that is formed in very hot conditions inside the earth deep under the ground.
+Legend has it that these tomatoes draw their color and intense flavor from the magma (molten rock that is formed in very hot conditions inside the earth deep under the ground.

 The Neapolitan hanging tomato